 - Member, American Health Lawyers Association

-- Member, Board of Trustees, Arthritis Foundation, Central Ohio Chapter
+- Past Member, Board of Trustees, Arthritis Foundation, Central Ohio Chapter

 - Past Member, Board of Trustees, International Field Studies

 - Past Member, Board of Trustees, Columbus Academy

 - Admitted, Ohio Supreme Court; United States Court of Appeals for the Fourth and Sixth Circuits; United States District Court, Southern District of Ohio; Northern District of Ohio; Eastern District of Kentucky